kilpkonn/msc-thesis/main.typ

 In other words, the types do not unify.
 On successful solution we are given a new set of #note[Are these subgoals?
 You call them _clauses_ earlier.
 Pick one and stick with it.

-Tavo: Prolog seems to also distinguis them.
+Tavo: Prolog seems to also distinguish them.
 Clause is like implication, goal is like a proposition.
 To satisfy some clause you need to prove all goals in the body of the Horn clause][subgoals] that still need to be proven.
 If we manage to recursively prove all the subgoals, then we know that they unify.
 If some goals remain unsolved, but there is also no contradiction, then simply more information is needed to guarantee unification.
 How we treat the last case depends on the use case, but in this thesis, for simplicity, we assume that the types do not unify.